salesagility/Pimap/README.md

 ### Rationale
 When communication with an IMAP email server involves a high amount of latency, it helps to be able to hand craft commands, so that we can reduce the quantity of commands being sent to the server.
-The PHP IMAP extension does not offer such control of over the transport layer of the IMAP protocol.
+The PHP IMAP extension does not offer such control over the transport layer of the IMAP protocol.
 This library replaces the PHP IMAP extension and provides full control over the entire process.

 ### Features